 Water resistance: 3 Bar (splash protection only)

-I appreciate the effect produced by incorporating a two-layer dial but I’m less enamored with the assortment of fake diamonds.
-I will admit, though; those jewels reflected the light quite effectively during my photoshoot.
+I appreciate the effect produced by incorporating a two-layer dial, but I’m less enamored with the assortment of fake diamonds.
+I will admit, though, that those jewels reflected the light quite effectively during my photoshoot.

 I opted for the model featuring silver hands and marking studs.
 I felt this coloring to be the more sophisticated choice.
 Unfortunately, it proved difficult to pick out the hands against the white background of the dial.
 If I were to purchase another of these watches, I would select the timepiece featuring red accents.

 A transparent window protects the case-back of this watch, allowing a clear view of the movement.
 On more expensive watches manufacturers will engrave a fancy pattern onto the rotor and include the brand name.
 Jaragar did neither.
 The most notable feature of this rotor is a nasty smudge; probably a fingerprint.
 This calls into question, the wisdom behind Jaragar’s decision to incorporate a transparent case-back.

 I placed this watch inside my Diplomat watch winder for a period of four days.
 During this time the three sub-dials worked perfectly.
 To my disappointment, however, this timepiece gained an average of 42 seconds per day.
 It all comes down to priorities.
 The JJS008 is loaded with features, but in order to keep the price low, quality control suffers.